Which place is cheaper, Alexandria or Atlanta?

 When we compare the travel costs of actual travelers between Atlanta and Alexandria, we can see that Atlanta is more expensive.
 And not only is Alexandria much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Alexandria would let you spend less money overall.
 Or, you could decide to spend more money in Alexandria and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Atlanta would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Atlanta than you might in Alexandria.

-Atlanta is bigger, and its population is about 3.3 times larger than the population of Alexandria.
-When comparing the population of Atlanta vs. Alexandria, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Atlanta has a larger population, and is about 3 times larger than the population of Alexandria.
+When comparing the sizes of Atlanta and Alexandria, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.